tomstorey/c2500re/README.md

 The HD64570 includes 4 timer channels which can be used to generate interrupts to the CPU.
 A unique advantage of these timer channels being at IRQ 4 is that they can be masked, which means they may be used to generate, for example, a tick interrupt for FreeRTOS.

+While the timer channels can be initialised and used simply by reading and writing to the HD64570 registers, special attention is required if you intend to use the serial channels.
+Refer to [IO Memory](#io-memory) for some details.

 The input clock frequency to the HD64570 is 10MHz, and this is divided by 8 internally to produce the Base Clock for the timer channels, giving them an input frequency of 1.25MHz.
 Therefore, a prescaler of 5000 would produce a 4ms interval.

 The datasheet contains extensive notes and details about the configuration and operation of these timers.